Tools4everBV/HelloID-Conn-Prov-Target-Inception/README.md

 ## Introduction

 _HelloID-Conn-Prov-Target-Inception_ is a _target_ connector.
-Inception provides a set of REST API's that allow you to programmatically interact with its data.
+Inception provides a set of REST APIs that allow you to programmatically interact with its data.
 The connector manages creating and updating employees and their linked user accounts.
 It is also capable of dynamically calculating positions and organization units for the employees in Inception.

 The following lifecycle events are available: